 Eczema types: Atopic dermatitis: Tips for coping

-10 lifestyle changes that can relieve symptoms
+Lifestyle changes that can relieve eczema symptoms

 Moisturize after bathing and when your skin feels dry.
 Keeping your skin hydrated helps form a barrier between you and the world.
 To avoid irritating your skin, use a fragrance-free cream or ointment instead of a lotion.